 Are there free sports betting tools?
 Yes.
 OddsShopper has a free tier and a 7-day trial of OS Pro, so you can preview the +EV board and compare lines across books before paying.
 OS Pro then unlocks the full real-time arbitrage feed, including live, in-game arbs.
 A free tier is the right place to start before you subscribe.

 Can I use more than one betting tool at once?
 You can, and some bettors do (for example, a props-focused app alongside a full +EV suite).
-For most people, one complete tool that covers line shopping, +EV, arbitrage, and props is simpler and cheaper than stacking subscriptions.
+For most people, one complete tool that covers line shopping, +EV, arbitrage, and props is simpler and cheaper than paying for several at once.

 The best sports betting software is the tool that reliably shows you a true price and the best available number, then gets out of your way.
 Most of the names here do the core job well, and the right pick depends on whether you want props depth, all-in-one breadth, or a complete suite with an expert marketplace attached.

-For most bettors who want one place to shop across 100+ books, de-vig to a fair price, catch live arbs, follow sharp money, and tail real experts, OddsShopper is the most complete option, and you can test it before you pay.
+For most bettors who want one place to shop across every major sportsbook, de-vig to a fair price, catch live arbs, follow sharp money, and tail real experts, OddsShopper is the most complete option, and you can test it before you pay.

 Want the true price on every bet, found for you?
-OddsShopper scans 100+ sportsbooks, de-vigs each line, and flags the +EV bets automatically.
-Start free for 7 days, and use code BETSOFTWARE20 for 20% off OS Pro or OS Core after the trial: Start your free trial.
+OddsShopper scans every major sportsbook, de-vigs each line, and flags the +EV bets automatically.
+Start free for 7 days, and use code BETSOFTWARE20 for 20% off OS Pro after the trial.